Kong/docs.konghq.com/src/gateway/kong-production/monitoring/prometheus.md

 ### Cleanup

-Once you are done experimenting with Prometheus and {{site.base_gateway}}, use the following commands to stop and remove the services created in this guide:
+Once you are done experimenting with Prometheus and {{site.base_gateway}}, you can use the following commands to stop and remove the services created in this guide:

 ```sh